cirosantilli/softcover_vagrant/README.md

     gem 'softcover', :path => '../../softcover'
     EOF

-Now, when you want to run test commands, first enter the project directory in the guest, and don't forget to use `bundle exec` as in:
+and don't forget to use `bundle exec` all the time from the guest:

     bundle exec softcover build

-You can run the unit tests from the guest via:
+Run the unit tests from the guest via:

     cd /vagrant/softcover
     bundle install